 - Firefly: "Shepherd Book always said, if you can't do something smart, do something right."

-- Parodied in a sketch on That Mitchell and Webb Look, which reenacted Jesus teaching of the parable to his disciples.
-One of them interrupts to rail against the implications of Positive Discrimination — of course a Samaritan stopped to help, they're perfectly lovely people, they'd give you the shirts off their backs.
+- Deconstructed in a sketch on That Mitchell and Webb Look, which reenacted Jesus' teaching of the parable to his disciples.
+One of them interrupts to rail against the implications of the story — of course a Samaritan stopped to help, they're perfectly lovely people, they'd give you the shirts off their backs.
 Why would you automatically assume that someone from Samaria would walk straight past a man in need?

 - In the Doctor Who serial Frontios, the Doctor is trying to obey the rules about non-intervention when he sees there are wounded.

-- Litchi Faye-Ling in BlazBlue tends to help those who are mostly ignored, such as Linhua when she first arrived to Orient Town and ignored by the majority, or for the Kaka clan who are doomed to extinction with nobody to care about, and especially on Arakune, whom everyone else considers a 'lost cause'.
-She ends up getting tangled with a Bad Samaritan (Hazama) and was Forced Into Evil, but at that point, when she met a distraught Carl, who is supposed to be none of her business at best, enemy at worst, she willingly lets him cry on her hug until he calms down and calls out Relius' parenting skills when he appears, regardless if he's supposed to be her boss.
+- Litchi Faye-Ling in BlazBlue tends to help those who are mostly ignored, such as Linhua when she first arrived to Orient Town and is ignored by the majority, or for the Kaka clan who are doomed to extinction with nobody to care about, and especially on Arakune, whom everyone else considers a 'lost cause'.
+She ends up getting tangled with a Bad Samaritan (Hazama) and was Forced into Evil, but at that point, when she met a distraught Carl, who is supposed to be none of her business at best, enemy at worst, she willingly lets him cry on her hug until he calms down and calls out Relius's parenting skills when he appears, even though he's supposed to be her boss.

 - Disgaea 4 - This trope resulted in Artina being executed by her own countrymen because she dared to be nice to Judge Nemo, who was a prisoner of war at the time.